 Best Parks in Mexico City

-Map of Best Parks in Mexico City
+Map of Mexico City

 Best Parks in Mexico City

-Bosque de Chapultepec is the “Central Park” of Mexico City, & one of its most central & important landmarks.
-Because it’s so huge, it borders the Polanco, Zona Rosa, AND Condesa neighborhoods!
-Within the park, you’ll find several of the city’s top attractions, including: Chapultepec Castle, the Botanical Gardens, & the legendary Museum of Anthropology.
-On weekends, you’ll see families galore here, strolling by food vendors, taking in a museum, or catching a glimpse of the high-wire act, the Flying Wallendas.
-You can also rent a paddle boat on Lago de Chapultepec, visit the zoo, run or bike through the park.Â
+Chapultepec Park is the “Central Park” of Mexico City, & one of its most important landmarks.
+Because it’s so huge, it borders Polanco, Zona Rosa, AND Condesa!
+Within the park, you’ll find several of the city’s top attractions: Chapultepec Castle, Botanical Gardens, & the legendary Museum of Anthropology.
+On weekends, you’ll find families here, strolling by food carts, going to museums, or catching a glimpse of famous high-wire act: The Flying Wallendas.
+You can also rent a paddle boat on Lago de Chapultepec, visit the zoo, run or bike through the park.

 Altar a la Patria is one of the most beautiful sculptures in Chapultepec Park.
-Looming just behind it is Chapultepec Castle…

 2. Alameda Central (by the Zocalo)

 Alameda Central is the oldest park in Mexico City, dating back to 1592.
-Its layout is reminiscent of parks in Paris, with a design that can best be appreciated from above.

 3. Plaza Rio de Janeiro (in Roma Norte)

-I stumbled upon Plaza Rio de Janeiro by accident, while walking from Zona Rosa over to the Zocalo.
-It’s located in the charming Roma Norte neighborhood, & is notable for it’s central statue, which is a replica of Michelangelo’s famous “David.”
-This is a very peaceful park, & I saw many people walking their dogs here ~ but it’s also great because it’s surrounded by cafes, restaurants, & wine bars….making it a great place to grab a post-park cocktail!Â
+I stumbled on Plaza Rio de Janeiro by accident, while walking from Zona Rosa over to the Zocalo.
+It’s located in charming Roma Norte, & is notable for it’s central statue: a replica of Michelangelo’s “David.”
+This is a peaceful park, & I saw many people walking dogs here.
+But it’s also surrounded by cafes & wine bars….making it a great place to grab a post-park cocktail!

 If you’re visiting Frida Kahlo’s house or the Diego Rivera & Frida Kahlo Museum, then Jardin de la Bombilla is a great park to visit.
 It has nice walking paths & shaded benches, & a not-to-be-missed monument in memory of Alvaro Obregon, the much-revered hero of the Mexican Revolution.